-Katherine Mansfield finished “The Garden Party” on her 32nd birthday in 1921.
-She took a month to recover from her previous story, “At the Bay” before embarking upon this one.
-She felt that “The Garden Party” was better than “At The Bay”, ‘but that is not good enough, either…’
+In 1921, on her 32nd birthday, Katherine Mansfield finished “The Garden Party”.
+She had taken a month to recover from her previous story, “At the Bay“.
+She felt that “The Garden Party” was better than “At The Bay”, “but that is not good enough, either…”

 WHAT HAPPENS IN “THE GARDEN PARTY”